JMRI/JMRI/scripts/HOWTO-distribution.md

 - If you changed anything, commit it back.

-- Commit the current copy of these notes, then push directly back to j11master on GitHub.
+- Commit the current copy of these notes, then push directly back to master on GitHub.

 ```
         git commit -m"for 4.99.3" scripts/HOWTO-distribution.md